-Based on the Law on Ratification of the Loan Agreement (Project "Clean Energy and Energy Efficiency for Citizens in Serbia") between the Republic of Serbia and the International Bank for Reconstruction and Development ("Official Gazette of RS - International Contracts", No. 6/22), the Co-Financing Agreement for the Energy Renovation Program of Family Houses and Apartments implemented by the municipality/city of , Article 18 of the Regulation on Co-Financing Measures for Energy Renovation of Family Houses and Apartments within the project "Clean Energy and Energy Efficiency for Citizens in Serbia", Public Call for Participation of Direct Beneficiaries (economic entities) in the implementation of energy renovation measures for family houses and apartments in the territory of the city/municipality (LSGU participating since last year, indicating the call number from 2023) and the decision of the city/municipality to announce a public call for co-financing measures for energy renovation of family houses and apartments to be implemented by economic entities according to the Public Call for Participation of Direct for co-financing measures of energy renovation of family houses and apartments in the territory of the municipality/city for the year 2024.

-Beneficiaries (economic entities) in the implementation of energy renovation measures for family houses and apartments in the territory of the city/municipality No. dated , is hereby published.
+Based on the Law on Ratification of the Loan Agreement (Project "Clean Energy and Energy Efficiency for Citizens in Serbia") between the Republic of Serbia and the International Bank for Reconstruction and Development ("Official Gazette of RS - International Contracts", No. 6/22), the Co-Financing Agreement for the Energy Renovation Program of Family Houses and Apartments implemented by the municipality/city of , Article 18 of the Regulation on Co-Financing Measures for Energy Renovation of Family Houses and Apartments within the project "Clean Energy and Energy Efficiency for Citizens in Serbia", Public Call for Participation of Direct Beneficiaries (economic entities) in the implementation of energy renovation measures for family houses and apartments in the territory of the city/municipality (LSGU participating since 2023, indicating the call number from 2023) and the decision of the city/municipality to announce a public call for co-financing measures for energy renovation of family houses and apartments to be implemented by economic entities according to the Public Call for Participation of Direct Beneficiaries (economic entities) in the implementation of energy renovation measures for family houses and apartments in the territory of the city/municipality No. dated , is hereby published.